apostrophecms/docs/docs/reference/modules/page.md

 Full command: `node app @apostrophecms/page:unpark /page/slug`

 Running this task will unlock a page that was ["parked"](#park) by including its slug as an argument.
+The page must first be removed from the [`park` option array](#park).
 This allows editors to then change any properties that were not editable previously.